 How lovely!
 Big brownie points for Noughty Haircare.

 All in all, it came very close to the Body Shop hair mask I mentioned earlier and it’s only two thirds of the price, so I guess that’s a win!
 (I don’t know about you, but I’m always on the hunt for a bargain).
-I’m dying to review some of Noughty’s other products; they’re almost always bringing out new products and I was lucky enough to receive a PR package from them.
-If you follow me on Instagram, you will have noticed that I can’t stop taking pictures of them!
-They’re just so cute and they fit my
+I’m dying to review some of Noughty’s other products; they’re always bringing out new products and I was lucky enough to receive a PR package from them.

-wannabe colour scheme perfectly.
 Noughty have a huge range of products for all kinds of hair, and I absolutely love that they’re vegan, cruelty-free and almost completely natural!
-They’re available to buy in Superdrug and at Ocado, but if you buy directly from their website you can get a free Detox Dynamo Clarifying Shampoo with every order, plus free shipping over £10!
-Go go go!
+They’re available to buy at Superdrug and with Ocado, but if you buy directly from their website you can often snap up a really good deal.